Siargao beaches are arguably some of the best beaches in the Philippines!

 The village at Pacifico Beach is a sleepy surf town nestled beneath a coconut palm tree rainforest.
-This small coastal town in Siargao’s north is the perfect spot to surf, eat, sleep and repeat!
+This small coastal town in Siargao’s north is the perfect spot to surf, eat, sleep, and repeat!

 Most people come here to surf the reef breaks just a short paddle out from the shoreline or to simply beach bum along the pristine shoreline.

-Full Blog Post ∼ Pacifico Beach
+Full Blog Post: Pacifico Beach

-Soft sugary sands and turquoise waters await for those who are willing to adventure far from the main tourist area of General Luna.
+Soft sugary sands and turquoise waters await those who are willing to adventure far from the main tourist area of General Luna.

-WHERE IS ALEGRIA BEACH SIARGAO
+WHERE IS ALEGRIA BEACH SIARGAO?

 If you happen to be staying in Pacifico Beach, it’s a short 20-minute drive north from here along the coastal road to reach Alegria Beach.

-WHAT TO EXPECT AT ALEGRIA BEACH SIARGAO
+WHAT TO EXPECT AT ALEGRIA BEACH?

-With a palm tree fringed shoreline, crystal clear waters and glistening white sands, I think it’s safe to say that Alegria Beach is one of the best Siargao Beaches.
+With a palm tree-fringed shoreline, crystal-clear waters, and glistening white sands, I think it’s safe to say that Alegria Beach Siargao is one of the best on the island.